Pepengas/calmarentcar/README.md

 - `RESEND_API_KEY` – your Resend API key
 - `ADMIN_NOTIFICATION_EMAIL` – optional address that receives a copy of every booking confirmation

+## Favicon
+Place your favicon at `public/favicon.ico` after cloning.
+The repo does not include the icon file.